 Opinions also differ about the point at which large scale occupation ceased on Traprain Law.
 Some think it remained in use by the Gododdin until the Angles of the Kingdom of Northumbria arrived in the mid 600s: while others feel that by then they had moved their capital from Traprain Law to Edinburgh.

 Only two people who lived on Traprain Law during some 2,000 years of occupation have ever been given names.
 According to the Life of Saint Mungo written by an English monk six centuries later, in about 528 the King Loth of the Gododdin, after whom Lothian was named, ruled from Traprain Law.
 His daughter Princess Theneva (or Denw) fell pregnant after an illicit encounter with her cousin, the young King Owain of North Rheged, now part of Galloway.
 King Loth responded by having Princess Theneva tied to a chariot and launched off Traprain Law.
 She miraculously survived, and the Gododdin, now believing her to be a witch, cast her adrift in a coracle on the River Forth.
-She drifted up-river and came ashore at Culross in Fife where she was taken in by St Serf.
+She drifted up-river and came ashore at what is now Culross in Fife where she was taken in by St Serf.
 Here she gave birth to a son, who went on to become St Mungo, also known as St Kentigern.

 Visitor InformationView Location on Map